Easy in Huehuecoyotl: What is an EcoVillage and Why Should I Care?

 The faces around the table show, if not doubt, a lack of commitment.
 As if they’re saying, “Sure, we can imagine a rosy outcome.
 But let’s first give the dirty details a going-over.”

 “It will be fine?” says Kathleen.
 “Let’s hope so.”

-The gathering breaks up on a friendly note, yet, as they bid goodbye, the person made the comment about the hazardous passion of idealism got the last word.
+The gathering breaks up on a friendly note.
+As they bid goodbye, the person who made the comment about the hazardous passion of idealism got the last word.

 Land and Opportunity

 The 5-acre plot of land on which the ecovillage of Huehuecoyotl (meaning “very old coyote”) is built was purchased in 1982 for $50,000.
 “Today,” says Alberto, “you might be able to buy a tiny piece of it for that.”
 Huehue, as it is called by locals, is near the town Tepoztlan (population 15,000), about a 90 minute drive south from Mexico City.
 Located in a valley surrounded by a uniquely majestic, jagged mountain chain called a sierra, said to be similar only to one other in China, Tepoztlan is designated a puebla magico (magic town) by the Mexican government — not just for the beauty of its surroundings but also for its proximity to the ancient and sacred El Tepozteco temple and pyramid at the top of a mountain, within view of the town.
 As a result — and because annual temperatures are between 60-80˚F/16-27˚C — the region is a popular tourist destination, and for residents of Mexico City a favourite weekend retreat.
 For all these reasons an ex-pat seeking a cheap lifestyle in Mexico should look elsewhere.
 Though there are lots of beautiful places in this astonishing country, there is only one Tepoztlan.